neogeographica/singleplayer_scripts/browser_integration/README.md

 You can only have one "Open with Quake" operation active at a time.
 The context menu item will be disabled while it is working on a request.

 If any error happens during download, a red badge will be shown on the "Open with Quake" extension icon for 5 seconds (or until you try "Open with Quake" again).
 If the error was an unexpected status code, that code will be shown in the badge, like "404" for file-not-found.
 If some other weird problem, then the badge will just say "err".
 (If you are already accustomed to debugging extension behavior you can find some other error info logged to the extension's background page.)

+If an error happens during the attempt to auto-install, or if you have cleanup_archive set to false in your quakelaunch.conf, then the downloaded archive file *without* the added ".qz" extension will be left in your Chrome downloads directory.

 Finally note that the Chrome extension will never be automatically updated in your browser.
 If any changes are made to the extension in this git repo, you'll need to download those changed files and then reload the extension (using the circular-arrow "reload me" button on the "Open with Quake" tile in the extensions manager).